oscal-compass/community/GOVERNANCE.md

 To ensure diversity, no more than two members employed by the same company/organization may serve on the Oversight Committee simultaneously.
 If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.

-It should be ensured that at least 3 members in the Oversight Committee are from the mainatiners of the **core** projects (unless there is insufficient nomination from **core** projects maintainers).
+It should be ensured that at least 3 members in the Oversight Committee are from the maintainers of the **core** projects (unless there is insufficient nomination from **core** projects maintainers).
 If the results of an election would cause this rule to be violated, the candidate(s) who are not maintainers of **core** projects with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted **core** projects maintainer candidate(s).

 ### Vacancies